Roe-dToAid/roed_to_aid_fe/README.md

 Our Back End is hosted here and requires an API key to access (we are not giving any API keys out at this time):
 - [Roe'd To Aid API](https://roed-to-aide-be.herokuapp.com/)

-After the U.S. Supreme Court officially reversed Roe v.
-Wade in June of 2022, millions lost a fundamental constitutional protection, the right to abortion.

-Roe'd To Aid was created to bring awareness and expand access to safe, authorized clinics that provide necessary healthcare to all birthers.
-This application compiles current clinic information by state and clearly defines authorized clinics and distinguishes them from misinformation centers.
-Users can learn about current state policies as well as available resources in their state.

 Throughout this project, I took full advantage of React’s modular nature by creating dynamically rendered components used on multiple views.
 This helped me keep the app small yet provided the user with a pleasant experience.
 Thoughtful architecture was implemented using assets, data, utilities, components, and views folders.
 I used Material UI components for the menu and filter buttons on the Explore The Deck View.
 Using shared classes and nested styling in SASS, I was able to reduce the amount of repeated CSS throughout the app.
 With a mobile-first development approach, I learned it requires much less CSS to modify the styling for larger viewports.
 To help with the design, I purchased an illustration assets pack from Dribbble so it would have a consistent look and feel.
 To provide context and instructions, I referenced https://www.astrology.com/tarot/daily.html for content.
 All words were taken from that site as placeholder text.